AdrKacz/scaling-broccoli/STORE_PRESENCE.md

 Match the Colors in this Fast-Paced Arcade Game!

 ## Full description
-Get ready for an exhilarating color-matching challenge in Rainbow Rush!
+Get ready for an exhilarating color-matching challenge in Matchy Matchy!
 Put your reflexes to the test as you tap your way through a vibrant world of changing hues.
 The objective is simple: touch the square when its color matches the background color.
 But don't be fooled by its simplicity—this fast-paced arcade-like game will keep you on your toes!

-Rainbow Rush offers a perfect blend of excitement and agility.
+Matchy Matchy offers a perfect blend of excitement and agility.
 Stay focused and be lightning-fast to beat your high score and climb the leaderboard.
 As the challenge intensifies, you'll face new obstacles and surprises that will test your reaction time and color-matching skills.

 Are you up for the ultimate color-matching challenge?
-Download Rainbow Rush now and put your reflexes to the test in this addictive, vibrant, and action-packed arcade game!
+Download Matchy Matchy now and put your reflexes to the test in this addictive, vibrant, and action-packed arcade game!

 ## Graphics for Apple Store